 I’ve talked about paying yourself first a lot on Mint Notion and you’ve probably seen this advice before in many personal finance books.
 However, it’s always worth repeating.

-One of the main reasons why people end up poor is because they don’t pay themselves first.
+One of the main reasons why you’re broke is because they you may not be paying yourself first.
 Paying yourself first means putting a portion of your paycheck into a savings account each time you get paid.
 This portion (10% is recommended) is put into your savings account before you allocate the rest of your money towards paying any expenses.

 The best way to ensure that you pay yourself first is to automate your banking.
 Talk to your bank or ask the HR department to automatically deposit a certain amount of your paycheck into your savings account.